 In contrast to the research on institutional investors, there is relatively little work on the performance of individual investors.
-Indeed, research in financial economics has tended to focus on the search for the holy grail of an investor group that is able to reliably beat the market.
-Of course, if such a group exists, there must also be a group who loses.
 Using data from 10,000 accounts at a large U.S. brokerage firm during the period 1987 through 1993, Odean (1999) documents stocks bought by individual investors underperform those that they sell.
 Using similar data for the period 1991 through 1996, Barber and Odean (2000, 2001) document that investors who trade aggressively earn poor returns, but most of these losses emanate from transaction costs rather than poor security selection.
 Using a dataset that consists of portfolio holdings for all Finnish investors, Grinblatt and Keloharju (2000) document that individual investors perform poorly, while institutions - particularly foreigners - perform well.
 However, the methods that they employ do not allow them to estimate the total value of gains to institutions and losses to individuals.

 Existing research on the performance of institutional and individual investors provides several incomplete pieces to a rather large puzzle - who, if anyone, gains from trade?
-These incomplete pieces indicate that institutions gain from trade, while
+In this research, we are able to complete the puzzle by analyzing all trades by all